 Gervase is Coach Training Alliance Certified Life & Leadership Coach for Mamas, and the founder of your Mommy Soul Tribe™ here at Shiny.
 Happy.
 Human™.
-She teaches mamas how to take care of themselves and reclaim their pre-baby identities, and she’s leading a movement that gives women permission + coaching to have it ALL in business and mom life.
+A self-proclaimed “Real AF” Life Coach, she keeps new moms, working moms and stay-at-home moms in ALIGNMENT, so they can set themselves FREE from the stories they tell themselves that stop them from having it ALL in business and mom life.

 She is a passionate truth-teller and intuition-follower who believes that raising tiny humans is hard, but being human doesn’t have to be.
-She teaches this purposeful and liberating lifestyle in her Mommy Soul Tribe Facebook group (1.2k+ members and growing), in her Reclaim You Before Baby Turns 2 program, and through private coaching.
+She teaches this liberating lifestyle in her Mommy Soul Tribe Facebook group (1.5k+ members and growing), in her Mommy Soul Tribe LevelUP program, and through private coaching.
 Her Charleston, SC event series, Champagne Society, is a permission slip for women to clarify their own definition of success, while stepping out on the town for upscale networking, soulful connection and champagne, always.

-Gervase has spoken throughout the Lowcountry to groups like MOPS, Charleston Moms Blog and at the Center for Women’s 2016 Passion, Purpose and Power conference and has been featured on Lowcountry Live.
-She has also coached amazing local teams of both LulaRoe and Beautycounter consultants.
-Her writing has been featured on the Huffington Post, Best Kept Self, Charleston Moms Blog and more.
+Gervase has spoken throughout the Lowcountry to groups like MOPS, Charleston Moms Blog and at the Center for Women’s 2016 Passion, Purpose and Power conference and has been featured on Lowcountry Live and in Skirt! magazine.
+In 2017, she was voted “Woman to Watch” as part of the Center for Women’s Charleston Most Influential Women contest.
+She has coached amazing teams of both LulaRoe and Beautycounter consultants, and her writing has been featured on the Huffington Post, Best Kept Self, Charleston Moms Blog and more.

 Happily married for 7 years, Gervase is the mother to a 4-year-old and a 1-year-old and has called Charleston home for 14 years.
 She enjoys dance parties, bike rides, soulful conversations and champagne on a Tuesday.
-And she’s made it her mission to combine as many of those things as possible into her coaching business so she can lead with authenticity, walk her talk and live HER version of having it ALL in business and #momlife.
+And she’s made it her mission to combine as many of those things as possible into her coaching business so she can walk her talk and live HER version of ALIGNMENT and unapologetically HAVE IT ALL in business and #momlife.